oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

     * Support for conjunctions and disjunctions in filter expressions

     In the Lab **Explore Data and Run Queries**, we will explore more on detail our rich SQL access into JSON objects.
 But for now, let's continue with this Lab.
+Go ahead and exit from the Code Editor.

 ## Task 2: Restart the Cloud Shell